sajax/irsdkdocs/docs/contexts.md

 # Contexts

-The iRacing Simulator is complex and has a varitey of modes or contexts which can affect how variables or items in the SDK act.
+The iRacing Simulator is complex and has a variety of modes or contexts which can affect how variables or items in the SDK act.
 Where the values of a variable may vary or act differently from a standard Test Session, Open Practice or Race Session we hope to note in the description page for that variable.

 [[toc]]